ikislan3007/ToDo/README.md

 # ToDo
 ToDo is a simple software module that takes information from API requests and does required operations over a database.

-T Technology Stack
+Technology Stack
     • Java 17
     • Spring Boot